• Skip to primary navigation

 First layer of scalloped potatoes.

-1. I repeated the layering process two more times for a total of three layers.
+1. I repeated the layering process two more times ending with the remaining potatoes, and remaining flour, butter, salt, pepper, and Velveeta cheese.
 Then, I poured milk over the potatoes.

 Pouring milk over potatoes.